mr-bt/manager.README/README.md

 * I'm getting better at this, but there are times you might get messages over the weekends or late at night, or on holidays.
 It's just me being ON all the time.
 [What to do when you get a message from me.](#What-to-do-when-you-get-a-message-from-me)
 * I'm heavily biased towards action.
 There's value in having strategic discussions, but most of the time is best to start with small and quick iterations.
 This way, we can prove (or not) our assumptions (fail-fast to learn-fast) and make visible progress.
 Actions speak louder than words.

-If you're curious about my professional experience, please visit my [LinkedIn profile](https://www.linkedin.com/in/brunotavares/).
+If you're curious about my professional experience, please visit my [LinkedIn profile](https://www.linkedin.com/in/brunotavares/) where you can also see what people have to say about me.

 ## My job